VtSHARES

 Vermont State Employees Workplace Giving Campaign

 Every year, Vermont’s State Employees give hundreds of thousands of dollars to Vermont’s nonprofits.
-Since 1978, these donations have totaled nearly $11 million dollars!
+Since 1978, these donations have totaled nearly $11 million!

 Green Mountain United Way works with a committee of State employees and United Ways around the state to organize this fundraising campaign each year.
 The campaign offers employees with the State of Vermont the opportunity to designate payroll deduction donations to nonprofit organizations serving Vermonters, including United Ways around the state and their partners.